Sukeltaja-Appi/main/backend/targets.md

 [What's WFS?](https://en.wikipedia.org/wiki/Web_Feature_Service)

 There were plans to add data from Museovirasto's WFS server instead of a static file.
 However, unlike the static file, supposedly the WFS server only contains data of shipwrecks that are over 100 years old.

-Probably you would need to combine the existing [targets.json](https://github.com/Sukeltaja-App/tools/blob/master/parse_mj_rekisteri/targets.json) with the data from the WFS server.
+Due to this it's highly likely you would need to combine the existing [targets.json](https://github.com/Sukeltaja-App/tools/blob/master/parse_mj_rekisteri/targets.json) with the data from the WFS server.

 The server address is: http://kartta.nba.fi/arcgis/services/WFS/MV_KulttuuriymparistoSuojellut/MapServer/WFSServer